-As part of a joint DFG-funded project, the Genome Engineering and Model Development lab (GEMD) headed by Dr. Andrea Rossi and the research group AHR signaling & Environmentally-induced Skin Damage lead by PD Dr. Thomas Haarmann-Stemmann are offering a position for a
+As part of a joint DFG-funded project, the Genome Engineering and Model Development lab (GEMD) headed by Dr. Andrea Rossi and the research group AHR Signaling & Environmentally-induced Skin Damage led by PD Dr. Thomas Haarmann-Stemmann are offering a position for a Cell Biologist (f/m/d) (Postdoc position).

 The project aims to understand the underlying mechanisms that control genetic compensation and modifier gene expression before and after exposure to environmental factors, including particulate matter, chemicals and non-ionizing radiation.
 The candidate will work on improving various aspects of existing techniques as well as developing novel models for the investigation of genetic compensation: